 If a problem letter falls in the middle of a word, make sure to look at how it interacts with other letters on both sides.
 For instance, the first A in PANCAKE below looks fine next to the N, but creates a big gap next to the P.

 In the previous point, we focused mostly on how pairs of uppercase letters can be problematic, but lowercase letters have their own kerning challenges.
 That’s because straight-edged letters and rounded letters look different when paired with each other than when paired with their own kind.

-Typographer Ilene Strizver recommends approaching kerning in this way: two straight letters need the most space; a straight and around need slightly less to look equivalent, and two round letters need slightly less than that.
+Typographer Ilene Strizver recommends these kerning principles: two straight letters need the most space; a straight and around need slightly less to look equivalent, and two round letters need slightly less than that.
 It helps to visualize this (check out the example below).
 Hopefully, you can see how the amount of space between letters (indicated by the colored bars) decreases from left to right.
 Yet, when viewed on their own, the letters look evenly spaced.